-- Apply the proposed CR District Zoning through an SMA. - Designate the Plan area as a Transit Station Development Area. - Explore practical area wide travel demand management measures. - Reduce parking requirements within one half mile of transit facilities. - Increase home ownership opportunities: - Support the partnership between the Habitat for Humanity of Montgomery County (HFH-MC) and the County's Department of Housing and Community Affairs (DHCA) that purchases vacant foreclosed homes, rehabilitates them, and provides approved applicants with an affordable, zero interest, long-term mortgage.
-HFH-MC and DHCA should work with the City of Takoma Park and local non-profits to identity homes for purchase and potential buyers within the Plan area. - Support the creation of a lease-purchase program using Low Income Housing Tax Credits.
-Partners could include local institutions, Montgomery Housing Partnership, Housing Opportunities Commission, and DHCA.
-This is also an opportunity to partner with local youth organizations such as Youth Build, a paid training and educational program that provides construction training.
-These organizations also provide life skills, job readiness skills, and academic instruction to assist young adults.
+- Apply the proposed CR District Zoning through an SMA. - Stage development with the construction of the Purple Line. - Explore practical area wide travel demand management measures. - Reduce parking requirements within one half mile of transit facilities. - Increase homeownership opportunities. - Support the partnership between the Habitat for Humanity of Montgomery County (HIH-MC) and the County's Department of Housing and Community Affairs (DHCA) that purchases vacant foreclosed homes, rehabilitate them, and provides approved applicants with an affordable, zero interest, long-term mortgage.
+HIH-MC and DHCA should work with the City of Takoma Park and local non-profits to identity homes for purchase and potential buyers within the Plan area. - Support the creation of a lease-purchase program using Low Income Housing Tax Credits.
+Partners could include local faith based institutions, Casa of Maryland, Montgomery Housing Partnership, and DHCA.
+This is also an opportunity to partner with local youth organizations including Youth Build, a paid training and educational program that combines construction training, life skills, job readiness skills, and academic instruction to assist young adults and Maryland Multicultural Youth Centers, which provide social services, counseling, and education.